 The grow bag size for tomatoes depends on the variety and the growing conditions of your garden.
 It must be large enough for your tomato plant to grow into if you want to use the tomato grow bag as a container.

 If you have a small grow bag for tomatoes, use a liner inside it so that you don't need to transplant your seedlings into a larger container later on.
 The liner should be slightly smaller than the tomato planter bag itself so that it doesn't restrict root growth.

 What size grow bag for tomatoes?
 How big should a grow bag be for tomatoes?
 Growing tomatoes in grow bags doesn't take much skill, but there are a few things you should know before you get started.
 The first thing you need to do is find the best grow bags for tomatoes.

 The bigger your grow bag, the more room for roots and plants, but also the more expensive it will be to buy and fill with soil.
 If you're just starting out with growing tomatoes in containers, I recommend using a medium-sized bag (10 gallon grow bags).
 This will give you enough room to grow several plants without spending too much money on supplies.

-When growing tomatoes in grow bags, it is important to use the right soil mix or potting mix.
-You can use a potting mix that is designed specifically for tomatoes or other plants that require a high level of nutrients.
-This will ensure that the plant has everything it needs to thrive.
+When growing tomatoes in grow bags, you should use the right soil mix or potting mix.
+You can use a potting mix for tomatoes which require a high level of nutrients.
+Then the plant will have everything it needs to thrive.

 The best soil for tomatoes in grow bags is a 60/40 blend of finely screened compost and high quality, peat or coir-based potting soil.
 The soil needs to drain well, so excess water does not sit around the roots or trunk of the plant and causes rot or pests such as fungus gnats to invade.